Farzan-I/Fridgit/README.md

 ![Wireframe 2](client/public/wireframe.jpg)

 ## Edge cases
+* Sign up with invalid input
+* Ingredients don't get saved if the user is not signed up/signed in

 ## Future improvements
+* When a user arrives, they can't see the log out button
+* When the user signs in, they can only see the log out button, not create account or sign in options
+*

 Aside from the practicalities, there is the fun aspect of the app too, thanks to the mystery-meal function.
 By choosing a mystery meal, the app provides the user with a random meal (of course according to their available ingredients) so they can consume a surprise meal that wasn't their option, or in some cases, might not even know what it is, or how it tastes, making the whole process a lot more fun and unpredictable.

 ![Team B.o.B](client/public/team.jpg)